mabn17/React-Express-boilerplate/README.md

 [**Port**](https://webpack.js.org/configuration/dev-server/#devserver-port) specifies the Webpack dev server to listen on this particular port (3000 in this case).
 When [**open**](https://webpack.js.org/configuration/dev-server/#devserver-open) is set to true, it will automatically open the home page on startup.
 [Proxying](https://webpack.js.org/configuration/dev-server/#devserver-proxy) URLs can be useful when we have a separate API backend development server and we want to send API requests on the same domain.
 In our case, we have a Node.js/Express backend where we want to send the API requests to.
 [HistoryApiFallback](https://webpack.js.org/configuration/dev-server/#devserver-historyapifallback) is set to true, it will help avoiding 404 responses, this is mainly so we can set up a "catch all" route in express to handle other routes with React.

-**NOTE** react-router-dom will not work on the Dockerfile nor if you run the application outside developer mode.
+**NOTE** react-router-dom might not work ones it's deployed to a server.
 To recognize the path later on.
 This will need extra configuration/files (dippending on the server) if pushed in production mode, similar like how apache uses .htdocs files.

 ### Nodemon

 Nodemon is a utility that will monitor for any changes in the server source code and it automatically restart the server.
-This is used in development only.
+This is used in **development only**.

 nodemon.json file is used to describe the configurations for Nodemon.
 Below is the nodemon.json file which we are using.